Methanex (NASDAQ:MEOH) Sees Strong Trading Volume

-MEOH has been the subject of several research reports.
-TheStreet upgraded shares of Methanex from a “c+” rating to a “b-” rating in a research note on Monday, January 31st.
-TD Securities boosted their price target on shares of Methanex from $58.00 to $59.00 and gave the stock a “buy” rating in a research note on Monday, January 31st.
-Tudor Pickering & Holt set a $44.00 price target on shares of Methanex and gave the stock a “hold” rating in a research note on Wednesday, January 26th.
-Tudor Pickering restated a “hold” rating and issued a $44.00 price target on shares of Methanex in a research note on Thursday, December 16th.
-Finally, Raymond James set a $52.00 price target on shares of Methanex and gave the stock a “market perform” rating in a research note on Thursday, January 27th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $50.33.
+MEOH has been the topic of a number of analyst reports.
+Royal Bank of Canada set a $60.00 price target on Methanex and gave the stock an “outperform” rating in a research report on Thursday, January 27th.
+Raymond James set a $52.00 price target on Methanex and gave the stock a “market perform” rating in a research report on Thursday, January 27th.
+Zacks Investment Research cut Methanex from a “strong-buy” rating to a “hold” rating and set a $42.00 price target on the stock. in a research report on Friday, December 31st.
+TheStreet raised Methanex from a “c+” rating to a “b-” rating in a research report on Monday, January 31st.
+Finally, Tudor Pickering & Holt set a $44.00 price objective on shares of Methanex and gave the stock a “hold” rating in a report on Wednesday, January 26th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $50.33.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Thursday, March 17th will be paid a $0.125 dividend.
-The ex-dividend date is Wednesday, March 16th.
-This represents a $0.50 annualized dividend and a yield of 0.93%.
-Methanex’s dividend payout ratio is presently 8.42%.
+Shareholders of record on Thursday, March 17th will be issued a dividend of $0.125 per share.
+This represents a $0.50 annualized dividend and a dividend yield of 0.89%.
+The ex-dividend date of this dividend is Wednesday, March 16th.
+Methanex’s dividend payout ratio (DPR) is presently 8.42%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Koshinski Asset Management Inc. acquired a new position in Methanex in the fourth quarter valued at $34,000.
-C M Bidwell & Associates Ltd. acquired a new position in Methanex in the third quarter valued at $41,000.
-Advisor Group Holdings Inc. raised its holdings in shares of Methanex by 404.8% in the third quarter.
-Advisor Group Holdings Inc. now owns 1,464 shares of the specialty chemicals company’s stock valued at $67,000 after buying an additional 1,174 shares during the last quarter.
-Signaturefd LLC raised its holdings in shares of Methanex by 11.4% in the third quarter.
-Signaturefd LLC now owns 3,094 shares of the specialty chemicals company’s stock valued at $142,000 after buying an additional 317 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA purchased a new stake in shares of Methanex in the third quarter valued at about $146,000.
-Institutional investors own 89.21% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in MEOH.
+Norges Bank purchased a new stake in Methanex in the 4th quarter worth about $25,259,000.
+Barclays PLC increased its position in shares of Methanex by 557.3% during the fourth quarter.
+Barclays PLC now owns 5,298 shares of the specialty chemicals company’s stock worth $209,000 after acquiring an additional 4,492 shares during the period.
+Legal & General Group Plc increased its position in shares of Methanex by 3.8% during the fourth quarter.
+Legal & General Group Plc now owns 65,277 shares of the specialty chemicals company’s stock worth $2,586,000 after acquiring an additional 2,377 shares during the period.
+Millennium Management LLC increased its position in shares of Methanex by 16.1% during the fourth quarter.
+Millennium Management LLC now owns 525,692 shares of the specialty chemicals company’s stock worth $20,792,000 after acquiring an additional 72,886 shares during the period.
+Finally, Cubist Systematic Strategies LLC increased its position in shares of Methanex by 93.4% during the fourth quarter.
+Cubist Systematic Strategies LLC now owns 102,538 shares of the specialty chemicals company’s stock worth $4,056,000 after acquiring an additional 49,524 shares during the period.
+Hedge funds and other institutional investors own 89.21% of the company’s stock.

 About Methanex (NASDAQ:MEOH)